ATP Theory is in Error

 The ionic bonds of inorganic chemistry are different from the covalent bonds of organic chemistry.
 Ionic bonds are not undestood, but they are weak and do not involve electrons orbiting nuclei in a close and strict manner.
 They are subject to electrochemical influences which organic molecules are not.

 Biochemical energy can be converted to kinetic energy, but kinetic energy can never be converted to biochemical energy, because electrons can influence the motion of nuclei, but nuclei cannot significantly influence the relative motion of electrons which orbit them.
-The linear motion of electrons in nonorganic systems (such as copper wires) is a totally different question.
+The linear motion of electrons in nonorganic systems (such as copper wires) is electrical energy, which is a totally different subject.

 Only the radiation of photosynthesis can increase chemical energy in biological systems.
 All other reactions reduce the amount of chemical energy, as heat is a byproduct of energy transfers.

 ATP is the universal energy carrier in biology.
 It donates chemical energy to assist in biochemical reactions.

 ATP gives up its energy by splitting into ADP and inorganic phosphate (Pi).
 To become reenergized, another source of chemical energy is needed.
 During respiration, the source is hydrogen attached to NAD, which is at a higher energy state than ATP.
 In fact, three ATPs are usually reenergized from each NADH.

 During respiration, hydrogen ions (protons) are pumped across a membrane into an area where they form an osmotic pressure.
 They then pass back through the membrane while going through a protein complex causing it to rotate.
 As it rotates, it picks up ADP and Pi, pulls them together and then releases reconstructed ATP.